rorystephenson/blog-for-gio/_escursioni/2022-01-25-i-versanti-vulcanici-del-west.en.md

 VARIANTS AND OPTIONS

 You can choose whether to go up via Sa rocca Pinta or from the Istrampu de su Segnore waterfall.

-There is also the possibility of seeing them both on the same day but obviously the journey is significantly longer.Visita al nuraghe Apiu
+Visita al nuraghe Apiu

 The individual participation fee is variable based on the number of participants, starting from 30 euros